navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 }
 ```

-When you see `true` for both enabled ad staking you are good to go.
+When you see `true` for both enabled and staking you are staking Navcoin and good to go!!!

 #### Additional Notes